psto/stojanow.com/content/notes/the-80-approach.md

 date: 2019-03-13 13:53:45 +0200
 description: 'Eliminate the paralysis of perfectionism and procrastination by acting fast and aiming for the first 80%.
 Good enough now is superior to perfect in indefinite future.
 Have a bias towards making things good enough.
 Your team will follow and productivity will rise.'
 category: books
-tags: books notes business entreprenurship
+tags: books notes business entrepreneurship
 date-read: 2014-02-19
 amazon: https://smile.amazon.com/80-Approach-Dan-Sullivan/dp/1897239297
 image: /images/book-covers/the-80-approach-dan-sullivan.jpg